charlotte-ruby/image_scraper/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+Copyright (c) 2011 John McAliley.
+See LICENSE.txt for further details.
 ## Code of Conduct

 Everyone interacting in the ImageScraper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/charlotte-ruby/image_scraper/blob/master/CODE_OF_CONDUCT.md).